 The Senussi Campaign

 The Senussi were a religious order stretching across the breadth of North Africa.
 They were led by the Grand Senussi, and had taken a leading role in resisting the Italian invasion of Libya from 1911, and before that French colonisation.
-The Ottoman and German governments hoped to use their religious affiliations (the Sultan of the Ottoman Empire was also the Caliph, or leader of Islam) and anti-colonial leanings to attack the British in Egypt from their bases in Libya.
+The Ottoman and German governments hoped to use their religious affiliations (the Sultan of the Ottoman Empire was also the Caliph, or leader of Islam) and anti-colonial leanings to encourage them to attack the British in Egypt from their bases in Libya.
 The Ottomans and Germans provided them with gold, machine guns, artillery, and the specialist troops to operate them, and officers to act as advisors, but the Grand Senussi was reluctant.
 Finally, on 5 November 1915 the Germans forced their hand, when the submarine U-35 sank the British patrol vessel HMS Tara.
 Over 90 survivors were picked up by the submarine and handed over to the Senussi.
 The U-35 then bombarded the Egyptian Coastguard base at Sollum on the Libyan border, forcing hostilities to open between the British and Senussi.

 Over the next few weeks, the Senussi pushed the British and Egyptians out of Sollum, Sidi Barani and Baqbaq.
 The British feared that the Senussi would stir up a rebellion among their followers, who were scattered throughout Egypt.
 Although this did not happen, some members of the Egyptian paramilitary border force – the Coastguard – did desert and join the Senussi.
 The British forces in Egypt were fully engaged in the campaign in Gallipoli, and so the Western Frontier Force that was formed to meet the threat was made up from odd garrison units and depot troops left behind.
 This scratch force, including a unit of armoured cars, pushed west to attack the Senussi, and set up a main base at Marsa Matruh.